macalinao/ian-website/posts/2017-06-18-setting-up-amazon-ecr-with-jenkins.md

 When doing this, make sure your credential file is named `~/.aws/credentials`.
 If you use `config` it won't work.

+Note that you don't need to use the Cloudbees Docker Build And Push plugin anymore if you use this.
+Just use plain ol' `docker build` and `docker push`!

 This blog post didn't really go over any of the details, but if you run into this issue, this is how I solved it!

 [amazon-ecr-plugin]: https://wiki.jenkins-ci.org/display/JENKINS/Amazon+ECR